 Solar Firms to Boost Capacity in Response to Increasing Asian Demand

 Surging demand in Asia is soaking up the surplus and will prompt the biggest producers to expand factories, says Angelo Zino, an analyst at Standard & Poor’s in New York.
 Three major solar firms are already at full speed and are mulling over plans to increase capacity to meet rising demand in Asia.
 Trina Solar Ltd., the third-largest panel maker, has increased its forecast for shipments this year to as much as 2.4 gigawatts from an earlier range of 2 gigawatts.
 SunPower Corp. and JinkoSolar Holding Co. both said they are also running their factories at maximum and contemplating ways to boost output.

 California Lab Chases Dream of Brewing Fuel from Water and Sunshine

-With a goal to mimic the way plants turn sunlight and carbon dioxide in the air into energy and oxygen, the Joint Center for Artificial Photosynthesis at the California Institute of Technology is in a race to copy nature and slow global warming.
+With a goal to mimic the way plants turn sunlight best online casino and carbon dioxide in the air into energy and oxygen, the Joint Center for Artificial Photosynthesis at the California Institute of Technology is in a race to copy nature and slow global warming.
 Nate Lewis, a Caltech professor and a research star, aims to remake fuel as we know it.
 The endeavor is backed with $122 million of U.S. Energy Department funds and combines the talents of 120 scientists at Caltech; Stanford University; the University of California’s Berkeley, Irvine and San Diego campuses; and Lawrence Berkeley National Laboratory.